 wall installation, 24 prints, with 5 film acetates, 242 cm x 340 cm

 shelf installation, 16 busts with folios, 22cm x 458 cm x 20 cm

-TENDER CUPS (10 found bras with 10 poems about absent breasts) by paula roush
+Tender Cups (10 found bras with 10 poems about absent breasts)

--visual: 10 bras found in the street and individually photographed in the genre of studio portrait and processed in photoshop and printed in different sizes, substrates using xerographic and silkscreen printing
+-visual: 10 bras found in the street and individually photographed in the genre of studio portrait.
+Processed in photoshop and printed in different sizes and substrates using xerographic and silkscreen printing

 -textual: 10 poems on absent breasts, with words sampled from a range of discourses from autobiography, testimony, art history, medical case studies, lingerie advertising, feminist and queer gender studies and social media.

 -title: hommage to Gertrude Stein, 1914 Tender Buttons

 As a visual object that adopts the form of the book, TENDER CUPS doesn’t fit into neat book categories (as a photobook or a literary book) the same way ‘breasts’ destabilise binary definitions of genre/sexuality, and fit/healthy bodies.

 As expected of an artist’s book it is a reflexive kind of work in its materiality.
 The format and binding invoke the chest in a non-binary way, both symmetric and assymetric, flat and three-dimensional; In its scale and page folding focus the reading experience on the use of the hand and synaptic sense of touch.